Renaldo Kuhler

 Renaldo Gillet Kuhler (born Ronald Otto Louis Kuhler; November 21, 1931 – June 2, 2013) was an American scientific illustrator and outsider artist.
 He worked for three decades as a scientific illustrator for the North Carolina Museum of Natural Sciences, and spent most of his life creating and illustrating an imaginary country called Rocaterrania.

 Early life

-Kuhler was born in Teaneck, New Jersey in 1931 to Otto Kuhler, a German industrial desgner, and Belgian Simonne Gillet Kuhler.
+Kuhler was born in Teaneck, New Jersey in 1931 to Otto Kuhler, a German industrial designer, and Belgian Simonne Gillet Kuhler.
 He had one sibling, an older sister named Winona.
 In 1938, the Kuhler family moved to Blauvelt, in Rockland County, New York.
 He was sent to various boarding schools as a child, where he was bullied by classmates and teachers.
 At home, his mother was alternately abusive and neglectful.
 When Otto Kuhler retired in 1948, he moved the family to Colorado where they lived on the remote KZ Ranch.
 To cope with the isolation, Kuhler created a fictional world that he called Rocaterrania, after his childhood home of Rockland County.
-Kuhler eventually devised a constructed language for Rocaterrania, inspired by various Afro-Asiatic dialects.

 From 1954 to 1957, he attended the University of Colorado's Denver Extension Center, after which he moved to Boulder.
 He graduated in 1960 or 1961 with a B.A. in History.